skyfire-xyz/kyapay-ietf-draft/draft-dz-kyapayprofile.md

   a given issuer.

 `aud`:
-: REQUIRED - Audience (used for audience binding and replay attack mitigation).
+: REQUIRED - Audience (used for audience binding and replay attack mitigation), uniquely identifying the seller agent.
-  Single string value (for multiple audience tokens, separate tokens should be used).
+  A single string value.

 `iat`:
 : REQUIRED - as defined in {{Section 4.1.6 of RFC7519}}.